Chat with us, powered by LiveChat

 Yo-Yo Grain Inventory Brings Solid ROI

 Loading...
-479 view(s)
+565 view(s)

 Yo-Yo Grain Inventory Brings Solid ROI

-Yo!
-It is time to put an end to climbing bins.
 Knowing the volume and value of what is stored in grain bins is surprisingly simple and inexpensive.
 Installing a solution that measures grain bin levels automatically and lets you access to inventory from your phone or computer can improve inventory accuracy, save time, and keep employees safe.

 The SmartBob remote is ideally mounted one-sixth from the outer perimeter of the bin to provide the most accurate volume for a center-fill, center-discharge bin.
-It is programmed to take measurements at predetermined time intervals, generally ranging from once an hour to once a day.
+It is programmed to take measurements at pre-determined time intervals ranging from once an hour to once a day.
 Measurements can also be taken on demand when needed.
-It is accurate within 0.25” (quarter mm) and highly reliable as it always takes the measurement in the same spot, unlike a person who may not drop the tape measure in the same spot consistently.
-SmartBobs are highly dependable, simple to operate, and have a long service life.

-Connecting SmartBobs to software
+Connecting SmartBob to Software

-Cutting cords
+Cutting Cords

-Measurements from SmartBobs or other types of level sensors are monitored on a computer or phone via an internet connection or a local area network (LAN).
-BinView® is a web-based application that allows you to set up your bins and monitor levels in real-time, while Binventory software installs on a local network.
-It is compatible with sensors using either a 4-20 mA output or Modbus RTU.
-Its intuitive interface is used to set up bin parameters, such as height, diameter, material, and bin location for easy identification.
-A graphical interface displays inventory levels for each bin.
-High and low-level alerts can be set to automatically send a text or email when bins are nearly full or empty.
+BinCloud® is a web-based application that allows you to monitor bin levels in real-time, while Binventory® software installs on a local network.
+Both are compatible with sensors using either a 4-20 mA output or Modbus RTU.
+A graphical interface displays inventory levels for each bin, on which users can set up bin parameters—such as height, diameter, material, and bin location—for easy identification.
+High- and low-level alerts can be automatically sent via text or email when bins are nearly full or empty.

 Beyond the Bob

-Beyond the bob, there are other types of level sensors used for inventory management of grain.
-Non-contact radars provide continuous level measurement in very dusty environments.
-They measure a single point in the bin with very high accuracy and update very quickly.
-3DLevelScanners are the best solution for large-diameter storage bins or those with multiple filling or emptying points.
-The scanner can detect irregular grain piling, cone up or down conditions, and sidewall buildup.
-A 3DLevelScanner is also the only type of level sensor to generate a three-dimensional image of the bin’s grain topography.
+Additionally, 3DLevelScanners are the best solution for large-diameter bins or storage vessels with multiple filling or emptying points.
+The scanner can detect irregular grain piling, cone-up or cone-down conditions, and sidewall buildup.
+A 3DLevelScanner is the only type of level sensor to generate a three-dimensional image of the bin’s bulk material topography.

 Previous article: